 All software is critical software when it comes to web apps.
 The notion that it’s beneficial to focus on a few high-risk applications is obsolete, now that increasingly powerful and interconnected web applications put sensitive information and operational systems at risk.
 Companies can’t compromise on security.
 Only by treating all web applications as critical can organizations create the kind of security required in today’s threat landscape.

-The New Stack is a wholly owned subsidiary of Insight Partners.
-TNS owner Insight Partners is an investor in the following companies: Immersive Labs.
+The New Stack is a wholly owned subsidiary of Insight Partners, an investor in the following companies mentioned in this article: Immersive Labs.